Skip to content

 underlying_cause_of_death 🔗 ICD-10 code

-Patient's underlying cause of death of death.
+Patient's underlying cause of death.

 cause_of_death_01 🔗 ICD-10 code